 JAKE MERL: Well, Tom, that was great.
 We'll see how it plays out in the year ahead.
 Thanks so much for joining us.

 TOM BRUNI: Thanks for having me.

-JAKE MERL: So, Tom is bullish on AGCO, ticker symbol AGCO.
-Specifically, he likes buying it at current levels with the stop loss at $75 and a target price of $91 over the next 6 to 12 months.
+JAKE MERL: So, Tom is bullish on industrials.
+Specifically, he likes buying Herman Miller, ticker symbol MLHR between $40 and $45 with the stop loss below $40 and a target price of $61 over the next 12 months.
 That was Tom Bruni of All Star Charts and for Real Vision, I'm Jake Merl.